bmedicke/REED/radare2/readme.md

 Configuration in `r2` happens with the `e`-family of commands.

-Use `ev` to learn about all options and what they do.
+Use `ev` to learn about all options, their value and what they do.
 Use `e? src.color` to only learn about the color mode option.

 From within `r2` you can use the `ed` command to open the config file (`~/.radare2rc`) in your editor.